dblock/code.dblock.org/_posts/2010/2010-07-25-waffle-13-released.markdown

 ![waffle]({{ site.url }}/images/posts/2010/2010-07-25-waffle-13-released/waffle_4.jpg)

-If you’re writing PInvoke in C# or Java code for Windows authentication, save yourself some time, WAFFLE has these features for you.
+If you're writing PInvoke in C# or Java code for Windows authentication, save yourself some time, WAFFLE has these features for you.

 - Account lookup locally and in Active Directory via Win32 API with zero configuration.
 - Enumerating Active Directory domains and domain information.